 Some natural CCS methods such as reforestation and soil sequestration provide co-benefits such as enhanced biodiversity and employment.
 By extending the lifetime of carbon resources, CCS can also prolong employment in fossil-fuel industries and reduce financial losses due to stranded assets.
 But CCS has several limitations and drawbacks.
 Constructing CCS units for power plants is costly, and the process of carbon removal and storage consumes an appreciable fraction of the energy produced by the plants.
 CCS does not remove particulate matter and other toxic gasses from the flue gas.
-The potential to use $CO_2$ to make products is small compared to the total volume of $CO_2$ emitted, and the products are likely to cost more than with other methods.
+CO_2 can be used in various ways (e.g., to produce synthetic fuels and building materials), but the scope is limited compared to the total volume of CO_2 emitted.
+The products are also likely to cost more than with other methods.
 Direct air capture is costly and has yet to be demonstrated at scale.